limpbrains/somebar/README.md

 <img src="somebar_icons/question@2x.png?raw=true" width=19 /> `question`
 <img src="somebar_icons/exclamation@2x.png?raw=true" width=19 /> `exclamation`

+And one special command forces somebar to quit: `quit`

 ## Running multiple instances

 You can run several instances of somebar as long as they listen on different ports.
 Use `-p` or `--port` command line argument to change port: